-Course title Corporate Governance Level of course first cycle Teaching method lecture Person responsible for the course Gunta Grinberga-Zalite E-mail address to the person gunta.birojs@gmail.com Course code (if applicable) WEKON-1-09-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course The purpose of the subject is to introduce s to develop an awareness of the practical purposes and commanagement, shareholders, auditors and commanders. roblems associated retical foundations of corporate governance and with the interaction of the board, CEO and if a corporation.
+T Course title Corporate Governance Level of course second cycle Teaching method lecture Person responsible for the course Gunta Grinberga-Zalite E-mail address to the person gunta.birojs@gmail.com Course code (if applicable) WEKON-1-09-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course to develop an awareness of the practical promanagement, shareholders, auditors and c The purpose of the subject is to introduce students to the theoretical foundations of corporate governance and to develop an awareness of the practical problems associated with the interaction of the board, CEO and management, shareholders, auditors and other stakeholders of a corporation.
 Entry requirements There aren't any.
 Course contents International corporate governance.
 Compensation, equity ownership, incentives, and the labor market for CEOs.
 Optimal board structure, tradeoffs, and consequences.
 Governance, organizational strategy, business models, and risk management.
 Succession planning.
 Financial reporting and external audit.
 The market for corporate control.
 Roles of institutional and activist shareholders.
 Governance ratings Corporate governance cases and practices Assessment methods Lectures: interactive teaching in order to engage students and stimulate their critical thinking.
 Conventional lectures will be enriched with video presentations and lectures given by the representatives from the practice.
-Seminars-/-exercises: In this part of the learning activities, the students will have the opportunity to actively partici- pate in the discussion that refers primarily to the analysis of case studies with the aim of linking theory and practice. class discussion, attendance Recommended readings 1.
+Seminars-/-exercises: In this part of the learning activities, the students will have the opportunity to actively Recommended readings 1.
 Larcker, David and Tayan, Brian, Corporate Governance Matters: A Closer Look at Organizational Choices and Their Consequences,, Pearson Education, 2011 Knowledge Students have understanding of the main theoretical approaches to corporate governance aspects in a company and are aware of the most typical problems of corporate governance, their solution and the development of sustainable corporate governance programmes.
 Skills Students will be able to: - communicate, in a concrete and precise way, the theoretical foundations of corporate governance - apply theories of corporate governance mechanisms to a company case study - provide examples of different types of corporate governance from the point of view of international and organizational differences Other social competences - Students will be able to critically and thoroughly analyze corporate governance mechanisms in a company case study - justify different types of corporate governance regarding the national context or type of organization